 - Do not use if you are allergic to fluconazole or any of its ingredients.

-Frequently asked questions FOR FLUCOCID
+Frequently asked questions about Flucocid Eye Drop

 Q. Is fluconazole a steroid?